 Taking into account the fact that all broking subsidiaries are either Limited Licence or Limited Activity firms, the Board has not sought to use external consultants to determine remuneration policy generally.
-The risk assessment undertaken during the drafting of the 2013 Remuneration Policy Statement has confirmed the view of the Remuneration Committee that the Company's remuneration policy reflects the low risk profile of the Company, is consistent with and promotes sound and effective risk management, and does not encourage risk taking.
-During 2013 the structure of Executive Director remuneration was reviewed with the assistance of PricewaterhouseCoopers LLP.
-This 2014 Remuneration Disclosure Statement was approved by the Board on 26 February 2014.
+The risk assessment undertaken during the drafting of the 2014 Remuneration Policy Statement has confirmed the view of the Remuneration Committee that the Company's remuneration policy reflects the low risk profile of the Company, is consistent with and promotes sound and effective risk management, and does not encourage risk taking.

+This 2015 Remuneration Disclosure Statement was approved by the Board on 26 February 2015.